CSI Rules

 Understanding and following rules helps athletes develop strategic thinking and learn to adapt to different game situations.

-Adhering to the rules demonstrates respect for the sport, its players, and officials.
+Adhering to the rules demonstrates respect for the sport: its players, its fans, its sponsors, and its officials.

 Here's a more detailed look at the likely consequences when rules are allowed to be manipulated are avoided: